igorkamyshev/farfetched/apps/website/docs/api/utils/error_guards.md

 ### `isHttpErrorCode`

 This function is a more specific version of `isHttpError`.

+#### `isHttpErrorCode(statusCode: number)`

 It takes a number as an argument and returns a function that checks if the error is a `HttpError` with the given status code.

 ```ts
 import { isHttpErrorCode } from '@farfetched/core';